 The condition of the asbestos present in our buildings is checked annually to ensure it remains in a safe condition.
-Any damaged asbestos will be removed and disposed of by a licensed asbestos removal contractor under the strict requirements of the Asbestos at Work Regulations.
+Any damaged asbestos will be repaired or removed and disposed of by a licensed asbestos removal contractor under the strict requirements of the Asbestos at Work Regulations.
+The following points should be noted:

-- Staff should be conscious of the presence of asbestos in other aspects of College work or when working off site; - The mere presence of asbestos materials, e.g. in roofing and insulation materials is not itself harmful.
-Dust and fibres are only likely to be present in and around asbestos material which is damaged; - Exposure to asbestos dust and fibres, (if inhaled) even in very small quantities can have serious health risks: - Where doubt exists about the composition of a particular material, expert advice must be sought either from the Executive Director of Estates and Commercial Operations who may engage an outside specialist contractors/laboratories.
+• Staff should be conscious of the presence of asbestos in other aspects of College work or when working off site;

+• The mere presence of asbestos materials, e.g. in roofing and insulation materials is not itself harmful.
+Dust and fibres are only likely to be present in and around asbestos material which is damaged;

+• Exposure to asbestos dust and fibres, (if inhaled) even in very small quantities can have serious health risks;

+• Where doubt exists about the composition of a particular material, expert advice must be sought either from the Executive Director of Estates and Facilities who may engage an outside specialist contractor/laboratories.

-5. RADIATION
+6. RADIATION